NeuroDong/Latex_for_review_comments/README.md

 Step3: Compile

 # Continuous Update
 This repository will be updated continuously for a long time.
-Welcome to use this repository, raise issues, and pull requests to help optimize this template to help better community members' papers get accepted.
+Welcome to use this repository, raise issues, and push requests to help optimize this template to help better community members' papers get accepted.